ChisoPani/Wizard101-Farming-BOT/README.md

   <h2>Customization</h2>
   <p>This bot is designed to work with specific images for recognizing the start of a battle and the spells.
 To customize the bot for your needs, replace the images in the script with your own.
 Make sure to also adjust the health threshold according to your needs.</p>

-  <p>Please note that this README assumes the reader has a basic understanding of Python and command line usage.
-Adjust accordingly based on your target audience.</p>
+  <p>Please note that this README assumes the reader has a basic understanding of Python and command line usage.</p>